Yata no Kagami: History

 In the year 1040 (Chōkyū 1, 9th month), the compartment which contained the Sacred Mirror was burned in a fire.
-Whether that mirror was irrevocably lost or not, it is said to be housed today in Ise Grand Shrine, in Mie Prefecture, Japan, although a lack of public access makes this difficult to verify.
-Presently, a replica is enshrined in Three Palace Sanctuaries of the Imperial Palace in Tokyo.
+The mirror was not damaged and managed to survive the incident.
+It is considered to be housed today in Ise Grand Shrine, in Mie Prefecture, Japan, although a lack of public access makes this difficult to verify.
+Concurrently, a replica is enshrined in Three Palace Sanctuaries of the Imperial Palace in Tokyo.

 Mythology

 In Shinto, the mirror was forged by the deity Ishikoridome; both it and the Yasakani no magatama were hung from a tree to lure out Amaterasu from a cave.
 They were given to Amaterasu's grandson, Ninigi-no-Mikoto, when he went to pacify Japan along with the sword Kusanagi.
 From there, the treasures passed into the hands of the Imperial House of Japan.

-The researcher Shinsuke Takenaka said according to the legends, Amaterasu told Ninigi: "Serve this mirror as my soul, just as you'd serve me, with clean mind and body."
+The researcher Shinsuke Takenaka said according to the legends, Amaterasu told Ninigi: "Serve this mirror as my soul, just as you would serve me, with clean mind and body."

+Replicas in contemporary ritual

+Replicas of the Imperial regalia of Japan including Yata no Kagami are included in Masakaki at Shinto shrines.
+Masakaki come in sets of two, with the left one containing a replica of Kusanagi no Tsurugi and the right one containing a replica of Yata no Kagami and Yasakani-no-Magatama.
+Mirrors in Shinto are highly significant with Yata no Kagami being seen as prototypical to them.